manaphp/manaphp/README.md

 Requirements
 ------------

-ManaPHP is only supported on PHP 5.4 and up.
+ManaPHP is only supported on PHP 5.4+.
 ManaPHP has been tested with Apache HTTP server on Windows and Linux operating systems.

 Installation
 ------------